mjvn9/Telling-Stories-With-Data-Portfolio/final-project-part-one.md

 The goal is for the audience walk away with an more data-informed understanding of where vulnerabilities concentrate and what types of services are most affected.

 ## Initial Sketches
-> Post images of your anticipated data visualizations (sketches are fine).
-They should mimic aspects of your outline, and include elements of your story.

 Sketch 1: Sets context about Manhattan before any data layers